christiannwamba/affordable-serverless/README.md

 [How to (Dev.to)](https://dev.to/azure/stateful-serverless-with-durable-functions-2jff)

-# 4. Less Code with Logic Apps

-# 5. CRUD with Serverless
+# 4. CRUD with Serverless

 [How to (Scotch.io)](https://scotch.io/tutorials/crud-with-azure-serverless-functions)